FAQ About Student Records and FERPA

 You may authorize others to access your Stanford student financial account and make payments on your behalf.
 Such individuals are referred to as “Authorized Users”.
 Authorized Users may view your account summary, review your transaction history, and make a payment to your account.
 Information on how to set up someone as an Authorized User can be found here.

 You may also give the university the right to discuss and share billing information (which may include university charges, payments, financial aid, graduate aid and refunds) with additional person(s) and/or organizations.
-A Releaseable Billing Information Recipient may be added via the Student Home Page in Axess.
+You may add a financial information release in Axess under the My Finances drop-down menu.

 15. I still have questions.
 What should I do?